ctrlplusb/react-async-component/README.md

 npm install react-async-bootstrapper
 ```

 Now, let's configure the "server" side.
-You could use a similar `express` (or other HTTP server) middleware:
+You could use a similar `express` (or other HTTP server) middleware configuration:

 ```jsx
 import React from 'react';